You’ve probably heard, or read, that the key to personal growth is to get out of your comfort zone.

 Are you truly physically unable?
 Or is that just something you tell yourself?

 At some points, your comfort zone protects you.
 But more often, it just holds you back when there’s no real danger.
+Push the fear aside and be brave.

 Did someone tell you you couldn’t sing, and now you just don’t?
 Have you suppressed a part of your personality because you were made fun of for it in high school?